 I didn’t pay attention to who the actor was who plays the formerly discredited meteorologist whose report on these weather phenomena was edited by the evil White House.
 This actor does not look like any of the geeky meteorologists I have ever known, such as Rich Crouthamel, my erstwhile dorm neighbor at Penn State.
 (I had to tie into the Penn State theme somehow!)
 But I digress.
 This guy is lean, somewhat disheveled, and tends to walk around with a perpetual five o’clock shadow.
 He gets his inspirations by watching the steam shoot out of the whistle hole of a whistling teapot.
 This represents the sum total of evil humankind’s power plants and greenhouse gases shooting up into the ionosphere.
 He explains it all to Gina, whom he apparently dated back in the good old, pre-discreditation days—or maybe he was just one of her Johns.
 As he explains it, he writes out “MESOSPHERE” on the blackboard, but he continually mispronounces it MEZ-a-fear.
 This carries on annoyingly through the movie.

 Back to the political agenda, we have a subplot involving a televangelist and his evil wife, who is concocting some evil money-making schemes involving the forthcoming end of the world.
 She even imports some western horseflies to create a staged Plague of Flies.
 That was after the Plague of Frogs, where poison frogs escaped from a museum exhibit and killed a bunch of people at a cocktail party.
 Along the way, her preacher husband is seen to get in her way too much, so he mysteriously dies.
-Apparently, the public needed little convincing, because in the final scene involving Ms. Televangelist, a counting room that could probably service all of Harrah’s casinos was displayed with untold millions in po’ folks hard-earned cash zipping through the machines.
+Apparently, the public needed little convincing, because in the final scene involving Ms. Televangelist, a counting room that could probably service all of Harrah’s casinos was displayed with untold millions in po’ folks hard-earned cash zipping through the machines thanks the knowledge that they good from Asain Football betting.
 Evil religious right Christians!
 No doubt fully supported by the evil administration in Washington!